jpbeerhold/titanic-analysis/README.md

 │   └── README.md       # Documentation about the dataset and its sources.
 ├── scripts/
 │   ├── helpers/        # Utility scripts with helper functions for data processing and visualization.
-│   ├── analysis/       # Scripts for the main analysis tasks, such as exploratory data analysis and modeling.
+│   └── analysis/       # Scripts for the main analysis tasks, such as exploratory data analysis and modeling.
-│   └── main.R          # Main script to orchestrate the entire analysis pipeline.
 ├── output/
 │   ├── plots/          # Exported visualizations, such as graphs and charts.
 │   ├── reports/        # Generated reports in HTML, PDF, or Markdown formats.